 Keep in mind that Parent & Family Orientation takes place during Summer Orientation, and as new students prepare for the academic programs on our campus, your family will be given an overview of what to expect during your four years at Furman.

-Click here to view a recording of a webinar offered earlier this year, “Paladin Parent Preview: Supporting the Student Experience.”
+Click here to view a recording of a webinar offered last year, “Paladin Parent Preview: Supporting the Student Experience.”

 Fall Orientation